zerdlg/p4dlg/README.md

 + I generally install Anaconda as my defualt distribution - if you don't and p4dlg complains about missing dependencies, please do let me know.

 ### Where do we use *p4dlg*?
-``Import P4dlg and use it in script or broader programs or use it interactively in an IPython QT shell (included in this package).
+``Import P4dlg and use it in script or broader programs or, use it interactively in an IPython QT shell (included in this package).
 It's OK, P4dlg is fully baked into it.
 More on this below``

 ### Create a connection to a Perforce Journal or checkpoint.
 ```Python